iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 ------|
 |

-We can display how they can work together with a simple table.
+We can display how they can work together with a table that has both empty fields and NULL fields.

 ````sql
 DROP TABLE IF EXISTS convert_nulls;